 Bulletin boards are located at various locations throughout the campus.
-Students who want to post an item on a bulletin board must obtain permission from the dean of students.
+Students who want to post an item on a bulletin board must obtain permission from the director of student activities.
 Posting anything on interior walls, wooden doors, or window inserts that eliminate views in or out of rooms, is not permitted.